Skip to Content

 Yamnuska Wolfdog Sanctuary

-While not located in Banff but in Cochrane, the Yamnuska sanctuary for wolfdogs is a must-visit when traveling to Banff.
+While not located in Banff but in Cochrane, the Yamnuska sanctuary for wolfdogs is a must-visit.
 This not-for-profit shelter rescues wolfdogs and educates the public on their breed.

 Yamnuska Wolfdog Sanctuary allows the public to visit on one of three tours, from Thursdays to Mondays.
 A self-guided Sanctuary Walk allows you to stroll through the shelter and view the animals in their packs.